acfinspace/Spacelibraryoftales/docs/miyoshiakachi/theinterview.md

 # The Interview

-> Entry for the YC 118 New Eden Capsuleer Writing Contest.
+> Entry for the YC118 New Eden Capsuleer Writing Contest.

 Fizzies of statics.